tnno/docker_gh-runner/README.md

-# Github Runner in Docker or Kubernetes
+# Github Runner in Docker for Kubernetes

 ## Examples
 ### Kubernetes